example42/example42_old.github.io/_posts/2014-05-31-rethinking-modules-part-1.md

 I hope to see sooner or later some examples of reusable profiles.
 To test and validate the idea (reusability, composition on multiple servers) I've make this, essential, [logstash stack](https://github.com/example42/puppet-stack/blob/master/manifests/logstash.pp) which is actually in production on at least a site.

 Besides the specific implementation, I think that a reusable Higher Abstraction module should provide:

 - Support for different Operating Systems, where possible
 - By default a working setup, based on opinionated choices about what components to use and how to configure them
 - Support for alternate templates.
-For each managed application for which a template is provided, user should b able to provie their own alternative one
+For each application for which a template is provided, user should b able to provie their own alternative one
 - Parameters that allow configuration of high level settings
 - Optional support for monitoring and firewalling classes, with the possibility for users to override the default classes for these tasks, if present
 - Optional support for different components (for example: different web servers, database backends and so on)
-- Compositioning options, that allow users to install the needed components on different nodes adapting to differnt infrastructures.
+- Compositioning options, that allow users to install the needed components on different nodes adapting to different infrastructures.

 The last point is particularly important as is the key for real reusability and, at the same time, introduces new challenges that raise the complexity of the module and opens new questions on the module's usage patterns.

-I think that what is still missing, in the current ecosystem, are two fundamental points:
+I think that what is still missing, in the current Puppet modules' ecosystem, are two fundamental points:

 - Patterns to extend reusability of higher abstraction layer modules (as decribed here)
 - Standardization in the component application modules

-I suppose and hope we will see proposals and suggestions on how reusabilty patterns will be extended to higher abstraction modules, maybe claryfing the naming (here sometimes I talked about "reusable profiles", even if profiles, as originally described in Dunn's post, are not so similar to the reusable abstraction modules discussed here).
+I suppose and hope we will see proposals and suggestions on how reusabilty patterns will be extended to higher abstraction modules, maybe claryfing the naming (here sometimes I talked about "reusable profiles", even if profiles, as originally described in Craig Dunn's post, are not so similar to the reusable abstraction modules discussed here).

-As for the second point, a possible approach on how to face the standardization of the component modules, or even rethink the whole concpt of component module, is going to be presented in the second part of this post.
+As for the second point, a possible approach on how to face the standardization of the component modules, or even rethink the whole concept of component modules, is going to be presented in the second part of this post.